 Can copyrighted music be used on Facebook?

-How to avoid copyright infringement on Facebook?
+How do you avoid copyright claims on Facebook?

-1- Read up on Facebook’s copyright policies
+1. Read up on Facebook’s copyright policies

 According to Facebook’s copyright FAQ, the only way to be 100% sure you aren’t violating someone else’s copyright is to post only content you made yourself.

-1. Use stock music libraries
+1. Use royalty-free and stock music libraries

-2. License directly from copyright holders
+2. Get a license directly from the copyright holder

 If you want to do away with bland stock music, you could choose the perfect song and contact the copyright holder directly.
 However, finding the copyright owner is often an uphill battle.
 First, you’ll need to identify all the copyright owners.
 Because different people may own the song copyright and sound recording copyright — for example, a publisher and a record label — you may end up on a never-ending quest.
 Even if you do find the copyright holder, they may deny your request or ask for a monstrous sum in exchange for a license.